№1 Character Naming Issue To Avoid Or Risk Losing Readers

 You can see Maggie and Mollie one after another and in the next scene Wilson and Wyatt.
 Seeing your characters listed in connection to a scene will help you eliminate the confusion of having names within your story that are too similar to one another.

 Hopefully, this tip helps you edit your work in progress and make it a better experience for your readers.
-I’d love to hear how you deal with this issue.
+I’d love to hear how you deal with the character naming issue.